reondaze-a/se_project_express/README.md

 # WTWR (What to Wear?): Back End
-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+The back-end project for the WTWR application.
+This back-end repo manages data flow and authentication for the WTWR project.

 ## Features
 - User registration and authentication (JWT)